acurley31/react-my-books/README.md

 ## Notes and Usage
-When you first launch the application, your library will be empty since none of the data is persisted.
-Similarly, the data will also be cleared out if you refresh the page.
+When you first launch the application, your library will be empty since no books have been added.
+Your library books will be persisted in case you refresh the page.

 The [Books API](https://github.com/udacity/reactnd-project-myreads-starter/blob/master/src/BooksAPI.js) is provided by Udacity.